Vansio3/writing-assistant-extension/README.md

 *   **Two Ways to Activate**:
     *   **Keyboard Shortcut**: Press `Alt+R` to process the selected text or the entire content of a text field.
     *   **Context Menu**: Right-click on selected text and choose "Process with Gemini" to rewrite it.
+*   **User-Friendly API Key Setup**: Securely save your API key directly in the extension's popup.
 *   **Smart Selection**: If you haven't selected any text in an editable field, the extension will automatically process the entire content.
 *   **API Usage Tracking**: The extension's popup keeps track of your daily and total API calls.
 *   **Preserves Your Original Text**: The popup also displays the last original text you processed, so you can easily copy it if needed.